don-han/website/content/articles/2015-05-30_what-is-p-vs-np.md

 send me an email with details of where you are confused, so I can make it a bit more clear.

-I expect you to know:
-- Polynomial time (basically meaning an algorithm runs fast)

 ---

 # What exactly are P and NP?
 Why do we need them?